Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil. Part-time techie and overall mad lad.

 Another reason gold is important is its rarity.
 Having an atomic number of 79, it's one of the rarest elements that occur naturally in the universe.
 As such, it's not surprising that, throughout the ages, many dishonest people have attempted, with varying success, to replicate gold's qualities using more common elements, in order to trick prospective gold traders and gain an unfair economic advantage.

-However, there are many easy ways to test if your expensive jewelry is made from actual gold, and this article will shows you some practical tests that can be used by any layman.
+Did you know you can test gold with a lighter?
+In fact, there are many easy ways to test if your expensive jewelry is made from actual gold, and this article will show you some practical tests that can be used by any layman.

 1. The Smell Test: Ideal for Small Gold Pieces